armaanirani/YouTube-Video-Summarizer/README.md

 ## Overview

 ### Description
-YouTube Summarizer is an AI-powered tool that transforms lengthy YouTube videos into concise summaries, structured notes, and organized transcripts.
-Designed for students, researchers, and lifelong learners, it solves the problem of information overload by enabling efficient content consumption.
+The YouTube Summarizer is a powerful web application built with Streamlit that allows users to extract transcripts from YouTube videos and generate concise summaries or structured study notes using the Gemini AI model.
+With an intuitive interface, users can input a YouTube URL, process the video, and generate various types of summaries (Concise, Detailed, or Chapter-Based) or study notes.
+The app also supports exporting content in text and PDF formats, making it an excellent tool for students, researchers, and anyone looking to quickly digest video content.

 ### Technology Stack
 - **Frontend**: Streamlit